 Like purchase protection benefits, you activate many travel insurance protections by using your card to pay for all or part of your trip.
 The exception in this group is roadside assistance, which is normally a benefit you get just for having a card.

 Many cards offer flight delay insurance, which can cover expenses like meals or lodging in the case that your flight is delayed and/or you miss your connecting flight.
 Most cards offer $500 of coverage, but there are a few with a $300 maximum per incident.

 With this benefit, the factor that separates the top-tier cards from the rest is how long you need to be delayed before your coverage kicks in.
-A good policy will cover you after six hours rather than twelve.
-You'll be asked to provide receipts for the expenses, so this benefit won't give you more compensation than your actual costs.
-If you know your cap, you can splurge on a five-star hotel next time you're stranded overnight.
+A good policy will cover you after 6 hours rather than 12 hours.
+You'll be asked to provide receipts for the expenses.
+So, this benefit won't give you more compensation than your actual costs.
+If you can fit it under your cap, you can splurge on a five-star hotel next time you're stranded overnight.

 Trip Interruption / Cancellation Insurance

 Trip cancellation insurance can reimburse you for non-refundable travel costs if you need to cancel a trip before departure.
 For example, you booked an expensive hotel on the Gulf of Mexico, but a hurricane makes travel impossible.